cdsittampalam/documentation/docs/Security & Cryptography.md

 7. Both client and server nodes communicate to sign a new public key.

-8. The public key and digital signature is sent to the watcher to generate a new address
+8. The public key and digital signature is sent to the watcher to generate a new address.

 ### Paillier Cryptosystem